Real timber wallpaper

 - Time: Don’t rush your work.
 In order for contact cement to work, a chemical reaction must take place.
 This reaction produces gas and you need to allow this gas to escape from the edges.
 Many jobs appear perfect and then blisters start to appear.
 Reasons for this may include: 1) Insufficient adhesive coverage; 2) Not enough pressure applied to form an intimate bond; 3) Insufficient amount of open time.

 Changing the Colour/Finish

 No additional finish can be applied until adhesive has cured for a minimum of 4 days after complete installation.
 A quality brand of finish should be used to assure a good finished look.
-Water-based, self-levelling polyurethane with colour-tint can be added to darken the wood species or polyurethane with a different sheen level can be added.
 Please keep in mind that if any chemical product is added over the finish coat of WoodWall™, the Group 1 Fire Rating may change.

 Manufacturer’s instructions should be followed in applying all products with the exception of one factor, cleaning and sanding of veneer face.
 The sanding should be done with 3-M Trimite sand paper 380 grit or a Scotch-Brite pad, medium/fine grade (grey colour).
 Sand the complete wood face area, clean off all powder residues with a clean lint free cloth.
 An alternative to sanding is to clean the face of WoodWall™ with de-natured alcohol for a chemical bond.

 Please remember when doing the additional finishing process: Wood moves anytime moisture is added or removed.
 Therefore, always add all chemicals in stages to help eliminate the chance of bubbles; do not flood the wood face at any time for this will increase your chance for bubbles and blisters.